Effective Supervision and Mentorship in Psychological Assessment

 Continuing Education and Attendance:

 Alliant International University has been approved by the American Psychological Association to sponsor continuing education for psychologists.
 Alliant maintains responsibility for this program and its content.
-A Zoom record will be submitted to Alliant to verify attendance.
-Participants are expected to keep their cameras on throughout the workshop.
-In and out times will be noted.
-All participants will be asked to complete a course evaluation.
+All participants will be asked to complete a course evaluation and complete a quiz on workshop material.

 Prerequisite Training: